 It can cause pressure sores, which, in turn, can lead to skin infections, which aren’t only unpleasant but can be very painful.

-Padding your wheelchair with cushions can help distribute your weight evenly and, thus, alleviate the pressure and pain on your joints, muscles, and skin.
+Padding your wheelchair with seat cushions can help distribute your weight evenly and, thus, alleviate the pressure and pain on your joints, muscles, and skin.

 Support Your Lumbar Spine